 Give users instant access to necessary information at the interpreter prompt (either via the built-in Python function help(object_name) or the Jupyter object_name?)

 Easily generate a reference manual using sphinx’s autodoc and apidoc

 Instructions to compile a local version of the documentation can be found here.
 This can be useful if you would like to check how your docstrings render in html prior to submitting a pull request.

-QuantEcon evolves the current structure will naturally move towards more sub-packages in the future.
-Every effort should be made to maintain the current API, however if you are submitting a Pull Request (PR) that results in a necessary change to the current API this needs to be explicitly highlighted and discussed as part of the PR discussion through Github
+As QuantEcon.py evolves, the structure will naturally move towards having more sub-packages.
+Every effort should be made to maintain the current API, however if you are submitting a pull request (PR) that results in a necessary change to the current API, this should be highlighted and discussed in the PR on GitHub.